Who Is Zach Svajda? Meet the American Who Took a Set Off Novak Djokovic at the US Open

 “I was sixteen when I won it.
 I wasn’t expecting it.”

-The “it” was Kalamazoo, the most prestigious junior tournament in the U.S. The winner gets a wildcard into the US Open.
-Zach’s victory sent him straight into the spotlight.
+Winning Kalamazoo, the most prestigious junior tournament in the U.S., earns a wildcard into the US Open.

 “Most kids my age were starting high school.
 I was playing my first Grand Slam.”